-Terje’s purpose of the expedition was to throw one buoy direct into the ocean, and place one on an iceberg with a satellite tracking device, both equipped to follow the buoys drift patterns the years to come.
+Terje’s purpose of the expedition, however, was to throw one buoy direct into the ocean, and place one on an iceberg with a satellite tracking device, both equipped to follow the buoys drift patterns the years to come.
 The yellow buoy he named Titanic, and the red buoy called Erik the Red.

 The Yellow buoy: Titanic

 The purpose of the yellow buoy, which was thrown on the iceberg, is to simulate the route of the iceberg that sank Titanic.

 The buoy should verify the coordinates further south 41.46 N – 50.14 W, where Titanic sank in 1912, and then continue floating with the Gulf Stream back to England, where Titanic started its journey.
 It is believed that the iceberg originates from western Greenland.

 Red buoy: Erik the Red in Brattalid

 Erik the Red was a Norwegian Norse explorer who discovered Greenland.
 For thousand years ago, Erik the Red landed on Brattalid in Greenland and settled down.